bahmoudd/bahmoudd.github.io/content/arch-install-guide/pre-chroot-configuration.md

 showDate = false
 +++

-Now that the internet and partitions have been fully sorted out, it is now time to set up the [_mirrorlist_](/arch-install-guide/glossary/mirror).
-This is to make sure that you get the faster download speeds possible.
+Now that the internet and partitions have been fully sorted out, make sure that you get the faster download speeds possible.

 ### Enabling parallel downloads

-Speaking of, edit the `pacman.conf` file using the command below:
+Edit the `pacman.conf` file using the command below:
 ```
-nano /etc/pacman.conf
+# nano /etc/pacman.conf
 ```

 And uncomment the following line (meaning, remove the hashtag preceding the line):